Edmonton returns to home price growth

 Above, we’ve looked at the overall market for Edmonton, but different segments are performing very differently.
 Let’s look at a few examples.

-Sales for detached homes were up 97% in March vs. previous years, while new listings were up 26%.
+Sales for detached homes were down 8% in March vs. previous years, while new listings were up 2%.

-New listings of apartments were up 26% in March compared the average of the previous 4 years, while sales were up 134%.
+New listings of apartments were down 45% in March compared the average of the previous 5 years, while sales were down 35%.

-New listings of attached homes were up 39% while sales were up 152% in March (compared to the previous 4 years).
+New listings of attached homes were up 6% while sales were up 22% in March (compared to the average of the previous 5 years).

-However, what really matters is what’s happening in your specific local property market.
-There are some communities and price bands where detached homes are performing better/worse, and the same goes for apartments.
+What really matters is what’s happening in your specific local property market.
+There are some communities and price bands and property types where homes are performing better/worse than market average.

 It’s critical to understand the dynamics in your local property market